scottadkin/umod-extractor/README.md

 To directly unpack to the correct folders:
 - Place contents of archive into your Unreal Tournament main directory. e.g C:/UnrealTournament/

-You can also place the package anywhere else if you don't want to directly place into Unreal Tournament folders.
+You can also place the package anywhere else if you don't want to directly place the extracted files into their respective folders.

 # How To Run
 - Open command prompt in the installed directory.